gitcoinco/MACI_QF/contracts/README.md

 ### Testing Script

-The provided script tests the end-to-end functionality of the QFMACI strategy.
+The provided script tests the end-to-end functionality of the MACIQF strategy.
 It includes:

 - Setting up test accounts and contracts.
 - Funding the pool and making contributions.